 Addressing the internal and external factors that influence and shape our biology.
 This involves identifying those factors that have a positive and life changing impact on our mental, physical and spiritual health and longevity.
 This in turn, can alter our gene expression (epigenetics) – the actual turning on or off of certain genes.
 Our genes, which consist of DNA, are only part of the equation.
 It is the impact that various internal and external factors have on our genes and how they are expressed or altered that drive our biology.
 You can change the course and direction of your life.
 It begins with the belief and understanding how it works.
 Bio hacking is an effort to optimise and upgrade your mind and body.
 Great examples include: meditation, mindfulness training, intermittent fasting and gut cleansing, engaging in new fitness challenges and new sports.
 Your body is the vehicle that gets you through life.
 Your mind is the driver that sets your path and direction.
 The beauty is that both are not fixed and can be reset and recalibrated.

-Let’s explore the impact of our thoughts, beliefs, mindset and behaviors around foods we consume and the impact on our gut microbiome and brain – also how sleep, exercise and stress and our exposure to metal and chemical toxins directly affect our health and longevity.
+Let’s explore the impact of our thoughts, beliefs, mindset and behaviors around foods we consume and the impact on our gut microbiome and brain – also how sleep, circadian rhythms, exercise and stress and our exposure to metal and chemical toxins directly affect our health and longevity.
 Our beliefs and behaviors are the real drivers of inflammation, disease and ultimately aging.